AllianceSoftware/alliance-platform-py/packages/ap-ui/DEVELOPMENT.md

 - `.github/workflows/ap-ui-fixture-drift.yml`

 It checks out both `alliance-platform-py` and `alliance-platform-js`, regenerates the fixtures, and fails if fixture files changed.

+### Testing against an unmerged alliance-platform-js branch

+By default the workflow regenerates fixtures against alliance-platform-js `main`.
+When a change here depends on an unmerged alliance-platform-js branch (e.g. fixtures were regenerated against a JS fix), pin the ref in:

+- `.github/alliance-platform-js-ref` — single line containing the branch/tag/SHA to check out.

+Commit the pin with your PR so CI tests the pair together, and reset the file to `main` once the JS branch merges (until then, `main` runs of the drift check will use the pinned ref, so don't leave stale pins behind).
+Manual runs can override the ref with the `js_ref` input on `workflow_dispatch` without touching the file.

 For private `alliance-platform-js` access in GitHub Actions, configure: